mdn/content/files/en-us/web/api/payment_request_api/using_secure_payment_confirmation/index.md

 ### Authenticating a payment

 An origin may invoke the Payment Request API with the `"secure-payment-confirmation"` payment method to prompt the user to verify a Secure Payment Confirmation credential created by any other origin.
-The browser will display a native user interface with transaction details (e.g., the payment currency and amount and the payee origin).
+The browser will display a native user interface (the <dfn id="transaction-dialog">"transaction dialog"</dfn>) with transaction details (e.g., the payment currency and amount and the payee origin).

 > **Note:** Per the Payment Request API, if `PaymentRequest` is used within a cross-origin iframe (e.g., if `merchant.com` embeds an iframe from `psp.com`, and `psp.com` wishes to use `PaymentRequest`), that iframe must have the `payment` permission policy set.